19. Women and World War II

 Wartime is often regarded as the province of men.
 But contrary to popular belief, women don’t disappear during war.
 During World War II, American women’s individual and collective contributions to the war effort, at home and at the front, proved essential to victory.

 The US, sheltered by the Atlantic and the Pacific, stayed out of the war despite cries from Europe for support.
 European nobility Princess Märtha of Sweden even came to live in the states with her children and regularly appealed to her new friends President Franklin Roosevelt and First Lady Eleanor Roosevelt, to take up Norway's cause.
-Anyway, she urged them to provide Norway with war materials, and return her family to their home.
+She urged them to provide Norway with war materials, and return her family to their home.
 But Roosevelt was in a political pickle, and kept the US out of the war.

 Meanwhile, women war correspondents reported the situation to the American public.
 Martha Gellhorn, Josephine Herbst, and Frances Davis were among the women who told the story of the war to an international audience.
 They faced the discrimination common to women reporters--they were often ignored by the men.
 Davis observed that, “Somewhere within me there is the cloud of discomfort at being where I am not wanted.”
 She eventually won over her male colleagues…by smuggling their stories to France in her underwear.

 The US, sheltered by the Atlantic and the Pacific, stayed out of the war despite cries from Europe for support.
 European nobility Princess Märtha of Sweden even came to live in the states with her children and regularly appealed to her new friends President Franklin Roosevelt and First Lady Eleanor Roosevelt, to take up Norway's cause.
-Anyway, she urged them to provide Norway with war materials, and return her family to their home.
+She urged them to provide Norway with war materials, and return her family to their home.
 But Roosevelt was in a political pickle, and kept the US out of the war.

 Meanwhile, women war correspondents reported the situation to the American public.
 Martha Gellhorn, Josephine Herbst, and Frances Davis were among the women who told the story of the war to an international audience.
 They faced the discrimination common to women reporters--they were often ignored by the men.
 Davis observed that, “Somewhere within me there is the cloud of discomfort at being where I am not wanted.”
 She eventually won over her male colleagues…by smuggling their stories to France in her underwear.

-Back to Eleanor Roosevelt–pre-war was privy to immense knowledge about the situation in Europe.
+Back to Eleanor Roosevelt, who was privy to immense knowledge about the situation in Europe.
 In May 1939, more than 900 Jews fled Germany aboard a ship bound for the US, but were turned away and forced to return to Europe, where, tragically, more than 250 were killed by the Nazis.
 A year later when another ship of Jewish refugees docked in New York, they sent a telegram directly to the First Lady begging for support.
 Eleanor answered the call, took the Secretary of State to court, and saved the lives of 81 refugees seeking asylum.

-Eleanor Roosevelt’s efforts were technically against the political will of the American public, who wanted to limit immigration and stay out of war.
+Eleanor Roosevelt’s efforts were technically against the political will of the American public who wanted to limit immigration and stay out of war.
 But on December 7th, 1941, public opinion changed after Japan attacked Pearl Harbor in Hawaii and other Pacific island sites.

 Roosevelt had started a column, My Day, to help Americans through the Depression.
 The day after Pearl Harbor Eleanor wrote, “Our people had been killed not suspecting there was an enemy, who attacked in the usual ruthless way which Hitler has prepared us to suspect.
 None of us can help but regret the choice which Japan has made, but having made it, she has taken on a coalition of enemies she must underestimate; unless she believes we have sadly deteriorated since our first ships sailed into her harbor.”

-Eleanor Roosevelt’s efforts were technically against the political will of the American public, who wanted to limit immigration and stay out of war.
+Eleanor Roosevelt’s efforts were technically against the political will of the American public who wanted to limit immigration and stay out of war.
 But on December 7th, 1941, public opinion changed after Japan attacked Pearl Harbor in Hawaii and other Pacific island sites.

 Roosevelt had started a column, My Day, to help Americans through the Depression.
 The day after Pearl Harbor Eleanor wrote, “Our people had been killed not suspecting there was an enemy, who attacked in the usual ruthless way which Hitler has prepared us to suspect.
 None of us can help but regret the choice which Japan has made, but having made it, she has taken on a coalition of enemies she must underestimate; unless she believes we have sadly deteriorated since our first ships sailed into her harbor.”